switch-hawaii/price_response_data/README.md

 repositories on https://github.com/switch-hawaii/ for examples of how to do this.

+# Main Input Files for the Data Warehouse

 These are some of the important input files used to create the data warehouse:

 - `Generator Info/build_database/import_data.py`